About

 - Michael Cookson Review

-Liam completed a Postgraduate Diploma on a full scholarship as well as a Master of Music degree in Performance at the Royal Northern College of Music (Manchester, England) under the tutelage of Quentin Hayes.
-During his time at the RNCM, Liam was awarded the Sir John Tomlinson Scholarship and the Andrew Lloyd Webber Scholarship, and was the winner of the 2021 Frederic Cox Award and the RNCM Silver Medal.
-He also represented the RNCM for the Joaninha Trust Award competition and for the Clonter Opera Prize, winning the first and placing runner up in the latter.
+Karai completed both a Master of Music and a Postgraduate Diploma on full scholarship at the Royal Northern College of Music in Manchester, studying under Quentin Hayes.
+During his time there, he received the Sir John Tomlinson and Andrew Lloyd Webber Scholarships, won the 2021 Frederic Cox Award, the Robin Kay Memorial Prize, and the RNCM Silver Medal.
+He also won the Joaninha Trust Award and was a prize winner in the Clonter Opera Prize.

 On Instagram